damianporchietto/damianporchietto/README.md

 Welcome to my GitHub profile!
 Here's a bit about me:

-🚀 Proactive individual always seeking new challenges and opportunities to grow and develop skills.
-💡 Possess a unique combination of traits including flexibility, creativity, and strong teamwork abilities.
+🚀 Proactive individual always seeking new challenges and opportunities to grow and develop skills.\n 💡 Possess a unique combination of traits including flexibility, creativity, and strong teamwork abilities.
 💻 Advanced student in Artificial Inteligence and Computer Engineering with hands-on experience in software development.
 🌐 Expertise in web technologies such as HTML, CSS, JavaScript, and frameworks like Angular.